-- (21) (12c) In the interest of road safety, Member States are encouraged to make data accessible via national access points as soon as possible (e.g. speed limits or dynamic data for safe and secure truck parkings), also for parts of the road network which are not within the geographical scope defined in Annex III (e.g. motorways not part of the trans-European road network). - (22) (13) The 2020 study "Mapping accessible transport for persons with reduced mobility"19 shows that the lack of sufficient data concerning accessibility features currently prevents reliable journey planning when using accessibility aspects as search variables.
-It also shows that setting minimum requirements and standards for information for persons with disabilities and reduced mobility should be considered as highly important at the European and Member State level.
-To further enhance the accessibility of the transport system and facilitate travel for people with disabilities and people with reduced mobility, multimodal digital mobility services need to have data on access nodes and their accessibility features in accessible formats. - (23) (13a)8 Following the related statement in the Communication of the Commission on the Sustainable and Smart Mobility Strategy, the Commission is invited to consider what adjustments are needed to the current legal framework in response to new electronic communication technologies and how eCall public safety answering points (PSAPs) are affected by the possible extension of eCall to other vehicle categories such as heavy goods vehicles, buses and coaches, powered two-wheelers and agricultural tractors.
-In addition, beyond the framework of the ITS Directive, the Commission is invited to assess possible options for addressing the issue of the obsolescence of eCall systems in vehicles with equipment meeting current eCall specifications, once circuit-switched communication networks (2G and 3G) are switched off. - (24)(14) The increased integration of ITS and advanced driver assistance systems, or vehicle and infrastructure systems in general, implies that such systems will rely more and more on the information they supply to each other.
+- (20) The 2020 study 'Mapping accessible transport for persons with reduced mobility' shows that the lack of sufficient data concerning accessibility features currently prevents reliable journey planning when using accessibility aspects as search variables.
+It also shows that the setting of minimum requirements and standards for information for persons with disabilities and reduced mobility should be considered to be highly important at the Union and Member State level.
+To further enhance the accessibility of the transport system and facilitate travel for people with disabilities and people with reduced mobility, multimodal digital mobility services need to have data on access nodes and their accessibility features in accessible formats. - (21) Following the related statement in the Sustainable and Smart Mobility Strategy, the Commission is invited to consider what adjustments are needed to the current legal framework in response to new electronic communication technologies and how eCall public safety answering points (PSAPs) are affected by the possible extension of eCall to other vehicle categories such as heavy goods vehicles, buses and coaches, powered twowheelers and agricultural tractors.
+In addition, beyond the framework of this Directive, the Commission is invited to assess possible options for addressing the issue of the obsolescence of eCall systems in vehicles with equipment meeting current eCall specifications, once circuit-switched communication networks (2G and 3G) are switched off.

+The increased integration of ITS and advanced driver assistance systems, or vehicle and (22)infrastructure systems in general, implies that such systems will rely more and more on the information they supply to each other.
 That is particularly the case for C-ITS.
 Such reliance will increase with higher levels of automation.
 These higher levels of automation are expected to make use of communication between vehicles and infrastructure in a secure manner to orchestrate manoeuvres and smoothen traffic flows, contributing also to more sustainable transport.
 That communication between vehicles and infrastructure should support the reliability, accuracy and availability of data.
 Compromising the integrity of ITS services could thus have a severe impact on road safety, for example when an intentionally false information induces vehicles into manoeuvres that put road users at risk, and could have a knock-on effect on the Union transport system.
 In order to ensure uniform conditions for the implementation of this Directive, implementing powers should be conferred on the Commission in situations where the integrity of ITS services is compromised and an intervention at Union level is urgently needed to ensure a safe and proper functioning of the Union transport system or road safety, to adopt countermeasures to address the causes and the consequences of that situation.
-Those measures should be taken as quickly as possible and be immediately applicable.
+Those countermeasures should be taken as quickly as possible and be immediately applicable.
 Nevertheless, before adopting such countermeasures, the Commission should make all possible efforts to consult experts of Member States.
-Moreover, considering that emergency management plans at various intervention levels may exist to address a range of possible system failures, the Commission should only adopt such measures in emergency situations when remedial measures taken by competent national authorities will not ensure a timely and effective response.
-Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council20.
-In consideration of the need to ensure continuity of transport, it is appropriate to apply the prolongation of the validity of such measure beyond six months making use of the possibility provided under Article 8(2) of Regulation (EU) No 182/2011.
+Moreover, considering that emergency management plans at various intervention levels may exist to address a range of possible system failures, the Commission should only adopt such countermeasures in emergency situations when remedial measures taken by competent national authorities will not ensure a timely and effective response.
+Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council1.
+In consideration of the need to ensure continuity of transport, it is appropriate to apply the prolongation of the validity of such countermeasures beyond six months making use of the possibility provided under Article 8(2) of Regulation (EU) No 182/2011.
 Such countermeasures should end as soon as an alternative solution is implemented or the emergency situation has been resolved.